xiranou/Xty/README.md

 Etsy clone :]

-TODO: Add quantity for buying products
+TODO: add feature for user to update item quantities in cart/during checkout